magoun/sccodes-php-track/README.md

     * [How to Use 'helpers.php' reference](https://stackoverflow.com/questions/35332784/how-to-call-a-controller-function-inside-a-view-in-laravel-5)
     * From apiController: filterOnMonth, getEventMonths, getOrgTypes, compare
     * From events view: logic for building google calendar string
+- [ ] Refactor API calls to a function that auto cleans the data
+    * Convert to JSON, apply appropriate helper functions, then return